 Yoga is so vast it doesn’t have to apply to just the physical postures.
 Work a whole month on pranayama practices or bandha work or the Chakras.
 I like to do 1 or 2-month “mini-series” classes because it’s hard to think of a new theme each week.
 By setting the theme at the beginning of the month, I don’t have to wait for inspiration to hit each and every week.
 Plus, if I know the theme ahead of time, I feel inspired to research new poses each week for that theme.

 Teacher burnout is a real thing that will continue to happen throughout your teaching career.
 It comes and goes in waves and there’s lots of strategies available to help overcome it.
 You may suffer a few rounds of burnout before you realize what strategy works best for you.

 Every yoga teacher faces burnout at some point in their teaching career.
-It doesn’t make you a bad teacher.
-It doesn’t mean something is wrong with you or yoga.
-It just means that you need a little inspiration and creativity in your life.
+It doesn’t make you a bad teacher or mean that something is wrong with you or yoga.
+It simply means that you need a little inspiration and creativity in your life.
 Always remember, Teaching Yoga is a Journey, Not a Destination.
 Enjoy the rollercoaster ride!